Learn

 It’s important to understand how the categories are derived at based on whether or not the aid is being awarded to meet financial need.

 To receive need-based aid, students must demonstrate financial need, as defined by FAFSA or the CSS Profile.
-Unfortunately, financial need is not determined based upon what a family feels like they can or cannot pay for college.
+Unfortunately, financial need is not determined based on what a family feels like they can or cannot pay for college.

 In other words, it’s not for families to make that determination.